Piioni/JavaFX_Product_Manager/README.md

 ## ✨ Features
 * ➕ Add new products to the list
 * ❌ Delete products from the list
 * 🔍 Search for products by various criteria
+* ✏️ Modify a product's details given its ID
+* 💾 Save the list to a JSON file
 * 📋 Display all products in the list

 ## 🚀 Installation